cceh/kosh/docs/implementations/c-salt_sanskrit.md

 # C-SALT APIs for Sanskrit Dictionaries
 {: .no_toc }

 The C-SALT APIs for Sanskrit Dictionaries provide access to the most important Sanskrit dictionaries hosted by the University of Cologne.
-The dictionaries have been encoded in TEI-P5 and you can download them from <a href="https://github.com/cceh/c-salt_sanskrit_data">this repository</a>.
-The APIs have been created and are maintained with <a href="https://kosh.uni-koeln.de">Kosh</a>.
+The dictionaries have been encoded in TEI-P5 and you can download them from [this repository](https://github.com/cceh/c-salt_sanskrit_data).
+The APIs have been created and are maintained with [Kosh](https://kosh.uni-koeln.de).

 You can access each dictionary via a REST and a GraphQL API.